Graduate School Financial Aid Eligibility

 • Not be in default on any prior federal student loan

-• Does not owe an overpayment on a federal grant or loan program
+• Not owe an overpayment on a federal grant or loan program

 Students who are not admitted into a degree-granting program or who are enrolled less than half-time may be eligible only for certain types of private education loans.